Why do some people see an increase in LDL on the Bulletproof diet?

-This state has been associated with positive outcomes such as weight loss, improvements in type 2 diabetes and numerous cognitive benefits (although there is no robust data backing up this particular claim).
-However, it has also been associated with negative impacts such as impaired kidney function and the development of osteoporosis.23
+While it’s not for everybody, this state has been associated with some positive outcomes such as weight loss, improvements in type 2 diabetes and numerous cognitive benefits (although there is no robust data backing up this particular claim).
+However, it has also been associated with negative impacts such as impaired kidney function and the development of osteoporosis.
+2 3

 A common association with these diets is replacement of long chain triglycerides with medium chain triglycerides (MCTs).
 Coconut, palm kernel oil and numerous dairy sources are key dietary sources of MCT, however many people use MCT oil supplements to maximize their intake.

 What is Bulletproof Coffee?

 A proprietary blend of grass fed butter, MCT oil, and high quality coffee.

 Before there was Bulletproof coffee, the Tibetans and other Himalayan cultures, drank Yak butter tea.
 4 Bulletproof Coffee, as developed by David Asprey, and is a spin off of this ancient Himalayan tradition.